rossetti/KSLBook/docs/02-Chapter2.md

 <p class="caption">(\#fig:ParameterEstimatorLabel)Important Classes for Parameter Estimation</p>
 </div>

 Figure \@ref(fig:ParameterEstimatorLabel) illustrates some of the key classes and interfaces involved in the parameter estimation framework.
 The functionality starts with the `ParameterEstimatorIfc` interface, which requires the implementation of the estimation routine and a property (`checkRange`) to indicate if the data should be checked for shifting onto the domain of the distribution.
-The `ParameterEstimatorIfc` interface defines a general function that uses 1-dimensional data array, and estimates the parameters of an hypothesized uni-variate distribution via some estimation algorithm.
+The `ParameterEstimatorIfc` interface defines a general function that uses a 1-dimensional data array, and estimates the parameters of an hypothesized uni-variate distribution via some estimation algorithm.
 It is important to note that a distribution may have more than one method for estimating its parameters.
 In the figure, the maximum likelihood estimator for the gamma distribution is illustrated; however, for example, there is also a method of moments estimator for the gamma distribution implemented within the KSL distribution fitting framework.

 ```kt
 interface ParameterEstimatorIfc {